Guentzel more than just Crosby's wingman

 "It's crazy," Guentzel concurred. "[I've gotten] a lot of texts."

 It's been less than a year since the Penguins officially signed Guentzel to an entry-level contract after a tryout with Wilkes-Barre in the AHL.
-There were signs even then that he was ready to be a big game player.
+There were signs even then that he was ready to be a big-game player.
 Guentzel had 14 points in 10 AHL playoff games last spring, including an overtime goal against Providence that propelled Wilkes-Barre to the second round.

 It hinted at what was ahead and also assured the 5-foot-11, 180-pound Guentzel that, even without ideal NHL size, his game could translate to the professional level.

-"It gave him a new view of where he's at and where the pro game is at," said Mike Guentzel.
+"It gave him a new view of where he's at and where the pro game is at," Mike Guentzel said.
 "That really boosted Jake's confidence.
 He's always been able to score, make plays.
 He's always had the ability in big moments, big games -- tied or behind -- to get a big goal or big play."

 It's also what attracted the Penguins to Guentzel in the first place.
 He was drafted -- in the third round (77th overall) in 2013 -- during a time when the Penguins were often forced to operate without many draft picks or a first-round selection, since picks were also the currency used to solidify a roster built to win a Stanley Cup.

 Former Penguins GM Ray Shero had a few non-negotiable criteria he passed along to his scouts.
-For a prospect to get on the Penguins list, he needed to have a mix of skill, a consistent pace to his game, hockey sense, competitiveness and the ability to play without fear of confrontation.
+For a prospect to get on the Penguins' list, he needed to have a mix of skill, a consistent pace to his game, hockey sense, competitiveness and the ability to play without fear of confrontation.

 A criterion that wasn't on the list?
 Size.
 The Penguins were willing to overlook the typical height and weight concerns if a player checked all those other boxes.
 Guentzel certainly did.